espressif/esp-at/docs/en/Get_Started/Downloading_guide.rst

 - Flash AT firmware into your device.
 You can select either of the two ways below.

-   - To download one combined factory bin to address 0, select "DoNotChgBin" to use the default configuration of the factory bin.
+   - To download one combined factory bin (namely, ``factory_XXX.bin`` in the ``build/factory`` directory) to address 0, select "DoNotChgBin" to use the default configuration of the factory bin.

      .. figure:: ../../_static/download_one_bin_{IDF_TARGET_PATH_NAME}.png
         :align: center